RLIndia/rgdeploy-uh/Rgproject-onboarding/QA/README.md

 ### A. Associate VPC with Hosted Zone

-Run the below commands on the RG Deployed Account from the Cloud Shell service:
+Run the following commands on the RG Deployed Account from the Cloud Shell service:

 1. List hosted zones:
    ```sh